 - Recycle cans and bottles on a regular basis.

 - Air out and dry out damp places.

 How to protect your home from cockroaches

-Physical removal - Vacuuming is very effective in removing cockroaches and egg cases from the environment, when combined with other methods.
+Vacuuming is very effective in removing cockroaches and egg cases when combined with other methods.

 Use vacuums with a high efficiency particulate air (HEPA) filter to reduce cockroach debris that may become airborne.

-Cold Treatment - If you see cockroaches on small items like toasters, clocks, or boxes:
+If you see cockroaches on small items like toasters, clocks or boxes:

-- You can place them in a plastic bag, close it up, and put the bag in a freezer.
+- Place them in a plastic bag, close it up, and put the bag in the freezer.

-It is difficult to treat cockroaches.
-It is best to hire a pest management service to treat them.
+It is best to hire a pest management service to treat cockroaches with pesticides.
 They have the experience and tools to successfully eliminate these pests from your home.